Epyon01P/Peak-Power-Forecast/README.md

 Custom Home Assistant integration to forecast quarter-hourly peak power consumption based on DSMR (P1) digital meter data.
 It helps manage capacity tariffs (e.g. in Flanders) and avoid high peak charges.

-Instead of relying on a monotonically increasing peak consumption sensor that resets every 15 minutes (creating a sawtooth profile), this integration provides a sensor that continuously forecasts the final peak power value of the current quarter hour.
-It does so based on previous consumption patterns and extrapolation of current usage.
+Instead of extrapolating a monotonically increasing peak consumption sensor that resets every 15 minutes (creating a sawtooth profile), this integration provides a sensor that continuously forecasts the final peak power value of the current quarter hour.
+It does so based on previous consumption patterns and extrapolation of current usage, gradually giving more confidence to the latter as the quarter hour passes on.

+The peak power forecast is both given as a numeric value and as a color gradient, going from green to red.
 This gives users immediate insight into whether there is still “room” to turn on additional devices, or whether they should reduce consumption to avoid a high peak at the end of the current quarter hour.

-This integration also has a companion ESPHome project: an unobtrusive LED indicator that visualizes the forecast using a color gradient (green → amber → red).
+This integration also has a companion ESPHome project: an unobtrusive LED indicator that physically shows the forecast color gradient in realtime (green → amber → red).

 ## Requirements